rairities/open-your-heart/README.md

-generally anyone can int unless stated otherwise, hh fandom on thin ice. just dont be creepy
+generally anyone can int unless stated otherwise, hh fandom on thin ice. just dont be creepy hh antis i hate the fandom just much as u do

-erm dni weirdos & viv supporters,, hh antis i hate the fandom just much as u do
+erm dni weirdos & viv supporters,,

-all of my pony names r song lyrics,, heerherh.

 i <3 mitski & the crane wives. if u do too ill kiss u on the cheek

+i suck at small talk & conversations in general sorry
-socially awkward, i dont int first bc of this,, sawry

-ill warm up to u eventually tho
+socially awkward, usually wont int first,, ill warm up to u eventually tho